Ayushsinha10/GameOfLifeP2/README.txt

 To compile Game Of Life, first type the compile command into the terminal: javac *.java

-This will compile the GameOfLife.java file and the two windows should appear: Gameboard, Controls
+This will compile the GameOfLife.java file and the two windows should appear: Gameboard, Controls Run the command java GameOfLife.java
+This will run the program as intended.

 There are 11 controls in the Control Panel: